kmagadi/order-management/ordermanagement/README.md

 The goal of this system is to simulate real-world backend infrastructure used in fintech, brokerage platforms, and large-scale e-commerce systems, with a focus on concurrency, scalability, fault tolerance, and clean architecture.

+The system also demonstrates the use of **polymorphic validation using the Strategy Pattern**, allowing validation rules to be extended without modifying existing business logic.

 ---

 ## Key Features